 - financial support for Breakfast Club and After School Club;

-- to employ Pupil and Family Support Workers to work directly with parents, children and families and in partnership with Health and Social Care, Health workers and other outside agencies;
+- to employ a Pupil and Family Support Worker to work directly with parents, children and families and in partnership with Health and Social Care, Health workers and other outside agencies;

 - to employ a mentor to work with pupils to engage and motivate them with their learning, to raise self-esteem and confidence and to help develop and improve social skills.